esno/yoga-bios-unlock/README.md

     Agree? (y/n) y
     Port 0x72 is 0xf4 and will be set to 0xf7

+If you hit the following issue please disable secure boot first and try again:

+    Can't set I/O privilege level (Operation not permitted)

 ## Compatibility

     | Version  | Tested by me | Tested by others |